microsoft/vscode-docs/api/references/when-clause-contexts.md

 Above, the built-in **Start Debugging** command has the keyboard shortcut `kb(workbench.action.debug.start)`, which is only enabled when there is an appropriate debugger available (context key `debuggersAvailable` is true) and the editor isn't in debug mode (context key `inDebugMode` is false).

-## Composing when-clauses with operators
+## Conditional operators

-A when-clause can consist of a context key (for example, `inDebugMode`) or can use various operators to express more nuanced editor state.
+A when clause can consist of a context key (for example, `inDebugMode`) or can use various operators to express more nuanced editor state.

 ### Logical operators